Add search

 For information on testing your category search, see the Testing your search categories section.

-Add multiple search categories to support search results grouped by context, using the Catalog Type field to define the context for the search, user or global content.
+1. Add multiple search categories to support search results grouped by context using the Catalog Type field to define the context.

-For information on how to add text for your search category, see the Adding text for categories section.
+For information on how to add text for your search category, see the Adding category text section.

 Context search attributes